Kaiseem/GradOT/README.md

 # GradOT
-Official implement for ACL25"GradOT: Training-free Gradient-persevering Offsite-tuning for Large Language Models"
+ACL'25 "GradOT: Training-free Gradient-persevering Offsite-tuning for Large Language Models"

+The open-source process is underway...